ShivankYadav/PneumoniaDetectionOnChestXray/README.md

 # PneumoniaDetectionOnChestXray
 Exploratory Data Analysis + DICOM DataHandling and Image Preprocessing + Tensorflow/KerasCNN for classification of Pneumonia on chest-XRAY + FDAValidationPlan.

+All the code is available in the .ipynb files.

 # FDA  Submission